Easy to Build Two Story Metal Building Kits

 How do multi-level steel buildings work?

-If metal structures could not be more than one tall story, then each major city’s skyline would look drastically different.
-Not to mention the elevator business would have not made it.
-It’s because steel is so powerful that today we’ve got these high-rises and skyscrapers.
+If metal structures could not be more than one tall story, then America’s city skylines would look drastically different.
+Not to mention the elevator business wouldn’t have made it.
+It’s because steel is so strong, it allows us to safely and efficiently build upward.

 Design Rules To Follow for Two-Story Steel Buildings